rust-lang/rust/src/doc/style-guide/src/expressions.md

 Write a block on a single line if:

-* it is either used in expression position (not statement position) or is an unsafe block in statement position
+* it is either used in expression position (not statement position) or is an unsafe block in statement position,
-* it contains a single-line expression and no statements
+* it contains a single-line expression and no statements, and
 * it contains no comments

 For a single-line block, put spaces after the opening brace and before the